davebeyer/scenescape-doc/SceneScapeScripts.md

 The following initial stage types are planned:

-* *simple* - This default stage for a scene, shows one, or a sequence, of scenes along with their sounds, text & comments in a full-page manner, one video or image at a time, similar to a photo slideshow.
+* *show* - This default stage for a scene, shows one, or a sequence, of scenes along with their sounds, text & comments in a full-page manner, one video or image at a time, similar to a photo slideshow.